Leproide/Yeelight-Button-Ceiling-Light-/README.md

 Shittiest code ever made, but works.

-Double click on the ip for change with yours.
+Double click on IP label for change with your device address Double click on blank space to set the tool on topmost